tommysundstrom/DevonThink-helper/README.txt

  * Attach a script to RTF records that has an URL.
-The provided script will automatically open the URL in Safari in the background, when the record is selected.
+The provided script will automatically open the URL in Safari in the background, when a record is selected.

 There is no user interface (not even command line), so the only way of controlling it is to write code in